 At the end of it all, they have very different attitudes towards death.
 The Stoics are very accepting that death is inevitable.
 An Atlantic article on Stoicism explains,

 "In the heart of every parent lives the tightly coiled nightmare that his child will die.
 It might spring at logical times—when a toddler runs into the street, say—or it might sneak up in quieter moments.
 The fear is a helpful evolutionary motivation for parents to protect their children, but it's haunting nonetheless.
 The ancient Stoic philosopher Epictetus advised parents to indulge that fear.
 'What harm is it, just when you are kissing your little child, to say: Tomorrow you will die?' he wrote in his Discourses.
 Some might say Epictetus was an asshole.
 William Irvine thinks he was on to something.
 'The Stoics had the insight that the prospect of death can actually make our lives much happier than they would otherwise be,' he says.
 'You’re supposed to allow yourself to have a flickering thought that someday you’re going to die, and someday the people you love are going to die.
-I’ve tried it, and it’s incredibly powerful.'"
+I’ve tried it, and it’s incredibly powerful.'"Keeping death at the forefront helps us to live better and happier lives.
+Awareness of our mortality can help us appreciate all the good that life has to offer, and help us remember to make use of every moment.
+As philosophers, we should be prepared for death, and once dead, we'll have nothing to torment us ever again.
+Seneca writes:

-"Reflect that there are no ills to be suffered after death, that the reports that make the Lower World terrible to us are mere tales, that no darkness is in store for the dead, no prison, no blazing streams of fire, no river of Lethe, that no judgement-seats are there, nor culprits, nor in that freedom so unfettered are there a second time any tyrants.
+"Reflect that there are no ills to be suffered after death, that the reports that make the Lower World terrible to us are mere tales, that no darkness is in store for the dead, no prison, no blazing streams offire, no river of Lethe, that no judgement-seats are there, nor culprits, nor in that freedom so unfettered are there a second time any tyrants.
 All these things are the fancies of the poets, who have harrowed us with groundless terrors.
 Death is a release from all suffering, a boundary beyond which our ills cannot pass - it restores us to that peaceful state in which we lay before we were born.
 If anyone pities the dead, he must also pity those who have not been born.
 Death is neither a good nor an evil; for that only which is something is able to be a good or an evil.
 But that which is itself nothing and reduces all things to nothingness consigns us to neither sphere of fortune for evils and goods must operate upon ,something material.
 Fortune cannot maintain a hold upon that which Nature has let go, nor can he be wretched who is non-existent."

 "As the play's much-quoted and frequently misunderstood final line has it: 'Hell is other people.'
 Sartre later explained that he did not mean to say that other people were hellish in general.
 He meant that after death we become frozen in their view, unable any longer to fend off their interpretation.
-In life, we can still do something to manage the impression we make; in death, this freedom goes and we are left entombed in other's people's memories and perceptions."
+In life, we can still do something to manage the impression we make; in death, this freedom goes and we are left entombed in other's people's memories and perceptions."Death means that we're no longer free to develop ourselves and that the Other, the people who watched us, is free to make a final assessment of us without us there to amend or reject it.
+In the end, we're not free to define ourselves.

 Or, as Jane Siberry (aka Issa) said it, back when I was 17 and full of angst,